jdum/odfdo/README.md

 The full test suite uses `tox` to check different `Python` and `lxml` versions.

+A special effort is made to limit the dependencies of this library: the only dependency (outside development) is `lxml`.
+The `lxml` versions depend mainly on the version of Python used, see the `pyproject.toml` file for details.

 # Usage

     from odfdo import Document, Paragraph